TL;DR: Is Granola AI Worth It in 2026?

 FAQs About Granola AI

-Granola AI is a meeting transcription tool that runs locally on your device.
-Unlike most AI meeting assistants, it doesn’t join your call as a bot.
-Instead, it transcribes audio from your device in real-time, letting it work with any video call platform: Google Meet, Zoom, Teams, and more.
+Granola AI is a meeting transcription tool that runs locally on your device rather than joining your call as a bot.
+It transcribes audio from your device in real-time, so it works with any video call platform: Google Meet, Zoom, Teams, and more.
+No audio or video is kept, just text.

 Yes.

 Granola signs in with Google Workspace, personal Gmail or a Microsoft account.
-This wasn’t always the case, personal Gmail used to be rejected and there was a waitlist while support was rolling out, but that’s done now.
-Any Google or Microsoft account works.
-You can see the current sign-in options in Granola’s help docs.
+That wasn’t always true.
+Personal Gmail was rejected when I first tested, and there was a waitlist while support rolled out.
+Any Google or Microsoft account works now.

 That depends on your local laws.
 Granola doesn’t technically record audio or video, but it does transcribe conversations.
 In many jurisdictions, you are legally required to inform or gain consent before transcribing or recording any conversation.
 Always check local laws and notify others before using it.

 Yes.
 Granola includes multiple meeting note templates, or you can create your own.
-Notes are editable in a Notion-style interface, making it easy to refine or reorganize content after the meeting.
+Notes are editable in a Notion-style interface, so you click straight into the text and type.
+That makes it easy to refine or reorganize content after the meeting, and it’s one of the things Granola does better than most.